-In laparoscopic or robotic myomectomy, minimally invasive procedures, your surgeon accesses and removes fibroids through several small abdominal incisions.
+In laparoscopic or robotic myomectomy, both minimally invasive procedures, your surgeon accesses and removes fibroids through several small abdominal incisions.

 - Laparoscopic myomectomy.
 Your surgeon makes a small incision in or near your bellybutton.
 Then he or she inserts a laparoscope — a narrow tube fitted with a camera — into your abdomen.
 Your surgeon performs the surgery with instruments inserted through other small incisions in your abdominal wall.

-Sometimes, the fibroid is cut into pieces and removed through a small incision in the abdominal wall.
-Other times the fibroid is removed through a bigger incision in your abdomen so it can be removed without being cut into pieces.
+Sometimes, the fibroid is cut into pieces (morcellation) and removed through a small incision in the abdominal wall.
+Other times the fibroid is removed through a bigger incision in your abdomen so that it can be removed without being cut into pieces.
 Rarely, the fibroid may be removed through an incision in your vagina (colpotomy).

 A hysteroscopic myomectomy generally follows this process:

 - Your surgeon inserts a small, lighted instrument through your vagina and cervix and into your uterus.
 He or she will most commonly use either a wire loop resectoscope to cut (resect) tissue using electricity or a hysteroscopic morcellator to manually cut the fibroid with a blade.

 - A clear liquid, usually a sterile salt solution, is inserted into your uterus to expand your uterine cavity and allow examination of the uterine walls.